multifreded/hv20/day12/README.md

 format:    "plain"
 ```

-… the packet's data is combined into a single encrypted message …
+… the packets' data is combined into a single encrypted message …

 ```
 block 0: